DecTrain: Deciding When to Train a Monocular Depth DNN Online: Experimental Results

 \subsection{Comparison to baseline selection methods}

 We compare DecTrain to two baselines: (1) no online training, and (2) online training at all timesteps.
-Table~\ref{table:comp_acc_all_sequences} summarizes the online training accuracy ($\delta_{1}$), validation accuracy ($\delta_{1,\text{val}}$), and GFLOPs on all experiments, where $\delta_{1}$ is the percentage of pixels within 25\% of the ground-truth.
-DecTrain maintains accuracy within 1\% of online training at all timesteps while reducing the compute.
-As shown in Fig. \ref{fig:acc_gflops_barchart}, DecTrain reduces the overall computation by 15\% to 38\% compared to online training at all timesteps.
+Table~\ref{table:comp_acc_all_sequences} summarizes the online training accuracy ($\delta_{1}$), validation accuracy ($\delta_{1,\text{val}}$), and GFLOPs on Exp.
+1-10, where $\delta_{1}$ is the percentage of pixels within 25\% of the ground-truth.
+DecTrain maintains accuracy within 1\% of online training at all timesteps while reducing overall computation by 27\% on average as shown in Fig. \ref{fig:acc_gflops_barchart}.
 We also report the percentage of timesteps where DecTrain's decision is to train.
-Given a fixed $\alpha=500$ set without prior knowledge of the online data, DecTrain can decide the percentage of timesteps to train on specific to each environment.
-Fig.~\ref{fig:qualitative_imgs} shows the qualitative results of using (1) no online training, (2) online training at all timesteps, and (3) DecTrain at $\alpha = 500$.
-Compared to no online training, there is lower error in the online training at all timesteps baseline and DecTrain.
-In addition, DecTrain is able to achieve similar depth prediction and error as online training at all timesteps.
+Given a fixed $\alpha=500$ set without prior knowledge of the online data, DecTrain can decide the percentage of timesteps to train specific to each indoor environment while maintaining accuracy.
+We also test DecTrain on an extremely out-of-distribution outdoor environment (Exp.
+11) where the pre-trained monocular depth DNN only gets 0.1\% accuracy with no online training.
+DecTrain achieves a 69.8\% $\delta_1$ accuracy by deciding to train 70\% of the time, showing DecTrain decides to train more in more out-of-distribution environments.
+There is a 4\% accuracy gap compared to online training at all timesteps which is larger than on indoor datasets ($<1$\%), due to the decision DNN needing time to adapt to the out-of-distribution environment.

+Fig.~\ref{fig:qualitative_imgs} shows the qualitative results of the baselines and DecTrain ($\alpha=500$) on Exp.
+5. DecTrain achieves similar depth prediction and error as online training at all timesteps, and both improve upon the no online training baseline.